 How to Treat Wedding Gown Stains

 Always spot treat the stain working from the edges toward the inside.
-Use a cotton swap to apply the cleaning mixture to avoid over saturating the fabric.
+Use a cotton swab to apply the cleaning mixture to avoid over-saturating the fabric.
 Keep blotting with a clean section of the white cloth.

 Quick Fixes for Specific Wedding Gown Stains

-- Red Wine: Use a white towel to absorb as much of the stain as possible.
+- Red Wine: Use a white towel to absorb as much of the wine as possible.
 Dab gently with a white cloth soaked in plain warm water from the outer edges of the stain to the middle.
-Cover any remaining stain with chalk or baby powder.
+Cover any remaining discoloration with chalk or baby powder.

 - Oily Food or Grease: Cover the stain with a thick layer of baby powder to absorb oil, let sit for at least 15 minutes, and then gently brush away.
 Repeat if necessary.
 Wet a cotton swab with rubbing alcohol and dab from the outer edges of the stain to the middle.
 Cover any remaining stain with chalk or baby powder.

-- Ink: Start at outer edges of the stain toward the middle with a cotton swab dipped in rubbing alcohol.
-Work slowly and change the swab often as ink is transferred.
+- Ink: Start at outer edges of the stain and work toward the middle with a cotton swab dipped in rubbing alcohol.
+Work slowly and change the swab often as the ink is transferred from the fabric.
 Blot with a clean white cloth.
 Protect the underside of the dress with an additional white cloth to help absorb the ink.
 Cover any remaining stain with chalk or baby powder.

 - Lipstick or Makeup: Try a stain removal wipe or stain stick, dabbing at the stain from the outside edges toward the center.
 Cover remaining stain with chalk or baby powder.

 - Blood: Use cool water to blot at the stain from the outer edges toward the center.
 Blot dry.

 Last-Minute Wedding Gown Repairs